-- It’s a totally cashless system asks that drivers be tipped exclusively through app.
+- It’s a totally cashless system asks that drivers be tipped exclusively through the app.

-- Postmates does not clearly outline the insurance coverage they provide for their drivers.
-Their website states that “all on-demand independent contractors maintain an up-to-date, personal auto insurance policy,” and that they “provide excess auto insurance…in the event your personal policy does not adequately cover damages you cause to other parties.”
-That being said, it’s imperative that if drive for Postmates, you make sure your personal car insurance policy covers you while you’re out delivering and while your waiting before or in between deliveries.
+- Postmates does not clearly outline the insurance coverage it provides for its drivers.
+Its website states that “all on-demand independent contractors maintain an up-to-date, personal auto insurance policy,” and that they “provide excess auto insurance…in the event your personal policy does not adequately cover damages you cause to other parties.”
+That being said, it’s imperative that if you drive for Postmates, you make sure your personal car insurance policy covers you while you’re out delivering and while your waiting before or in between deliveries.